-* If you subscribe to And Other Stories by Tuesday 21st January 2020, you will receive your copy of Barn 8 – in which all subscribers are thanked by name – in March 2020, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
+* If you subscribed to And Other Stories by Tuesday 21st January 2020, you will have received your copy of Barn 8 – in which all subscribers are thanked by name – in March 2020, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
 Find out about subscribing to upcoming titles here.

 All subscribers receive their subscription copies before the books are available in bookshops, and we give them little extras to say thank you.
 It could be a postcard or two designed by the book’s author, translator or designer, or an exclusive edition not available via bookshops, or – as will be the case for Barn 8 – a little fold-out leaflet of art & articles related to the book.

 - You can read another excerpt of Barn 8, here, as featured in Granta Magazine.

 - Check out Deb Olin Unferth’s notes on crafting Barn 8

 - Deb Olin Unferth has written this piece for Lithub on the surprising benefits of anthropomorphising and how she came to have a chicken as a major character in Barn 8.
 It is a great insight into the process of writing the book too.

 - If you missed Deb Olin Unferth’s virtual book launch in conversation with bookseller Sam, at Burley Fisher, you can catch it here.

 - Deb Olin Unferth was in conversation with Jessica Anthony on political writing in the Irish Times

 ‘Deb Olin Unferth's hilarious genius is on dazzling display in this novel.
 Come for the brilliant insights about our faltering civilization.
 Stay for the revolutionaries and the chickens.
 You are really really going to love these chickens . . .’